Advanced Diploma of Engineering (Aeronautical) - MEM60112

 Ongoing assessment throughout the semester includes examinations, essays, reports, oral classes, presentations, group projects, research projects, laboratory projects and practical assignments.

-This program has a strong Industry Advisory Committee (IAC), which links the program and real-life industry developments.
-The IAC comprises staff from local aeronautical engineering and aviation management organisations.
+This program has a strong Industry Advisory Committee (IAC), which links the program and real-life industry developments, and comprises staff from local aeronautical engineering and aviation management organisations.
 It provides regular feedback on the programs and the changing needs of industry.

-You’ll also complete a simulated industry-based project (or equivalent) as part of the program.
+You’ll also complete a simulated industry-based project (or equivalent) as part of your studies.

 Training in aircraft systems includes the principles, purpose and operation of aircraft fluid power systems.
 Aerospace drawing is also covered.